scicloj/tablecloth.time/README.md

 We eagerly invite your participation in this project.
 The project is currently in an experimental phase and we are approaching its development interactively as a group in a way that is driven by openness and learning.
 If you are interested, please reach out.

-Please peruse our this project's [issues](https://github.com/scicloj/tablecloth.time/issues) to get a sense of work that is ongoing for this project.
+Please peruse this project's [issues](https://github.com/scicloj/tablecloth.time/issues) to get a sense of work that is ongoing for this project.

 ## License